 When chest imaging studies identify a suspicious lung spot, a thin tube called a bronchoscope is inserted into the nose or mouth to reach the lungs.
 Tissue samples are obtained, and then sent to a lab to look for the presence of cancer cells.
 Unfortunately, the test isn’t always conclusive.

-“We only get definitive answers 60 to 70 percent of the time,” said Dr. Momen Wahidi, MD, an interventional pulmonologist at Duke.
+“We only get definitive answers 60 to 70% of the time,” said Dr. Momen Wahidi, MD, an interventional pulmonologist at Duke.
 Sometimes the cancerous tissue is too deep in the lungs for the bronchoscope to reach it.

 Another option is to perform a surgical lung biopsy through an incision made in the chest.
-Lung collapse, bleeding and infection occur in five percent of cases.
+Lung collapse, bleeding and infection occur in 5% of cases.

 Test Looks for Cell Changes that Indicate Cancer

 The new test can help eliminate the need for the additional invasive procedures.
 When performing the bronchoscopy, a small brush-like device sweeps up cells from the patient’s normal-appearing airways.
 “The brush is put into a plastic bullet, which is sent to a lab for analysis,” explained Wahidi.
 There, the cells are evaluated for genetic alterations which assist in determining whether the lung growth is cancerous.

 Negative Results Indicate Low Chance of Cancer